Heritage at Risk: Conservation Areas

 The current situation

-Surveys were completed for almost 8,500 (86%) conservation areas across the country.
-This has helped Historic England to gain a clearer picture of how these important places and areas are sustaining themselves.
+Gathering data on the condition and trend of conservation areas, as well as the main threats they face, helps Historic England to gain a clearer picture of how these important places and areas are sustaining themselves.

 The continuing challenge

 Picturesque villages and rural landscapes continue to be affected by changes in farming practices.
 These can cause buildings and other structures to be neglected, and conservation areas to become at risk.

 The work of addressing problems in conservation areas can be time consuming.
 Nevertheless, progress is being made, contributing positively to a sustainable future for England's unique rural and urban heritage.